eregon/suby/README.md

 ## Synopsis

-    suby 'my show 1x01 - Pilot.avi' # => Downloads my show 1x01 - Pilot.srt
+    suby 'My Show 1x01 - Pilot.avi' # => Downloads 'My Show 1x01 - Pilot.srt'

+## Features

+* Parse filename to detect show, season and episode
+* Search and download appropriate subtitle, extracting it from the archive and renaming it
+* Accept a lang option (defaults to en)
+* Try multiple sites, falling back on the next one if it was not found on the current
+* Detailed error messages

-## Status
+## TODO

-Under heavy development.

-* Currently only accept one format for input.
-  You could use [tvnamer](https://github.com/dbr/tvnamer) to rename the video files before.

-* Search only on tvsubtitles.net.
-  Many series have subtitles there, but not all.
+* usual movies support (via opensubtitles.org)
+* multi-episodes support
+* choose wiser the right subtitle if many are available